Uplink

 Certain uplink technologies, such as satellite and microwave, require a clear line of sight between the transmitting and receiving devices.
 Physical obstacles such as buildings, mountains, or dense foliage can hinder the line of sight, affecting the signal strength and overall performance of the uplink connection.
 Addressing line-of-sight issues often requires careful site planning and positioning of transmitting and receiving equipment.

-See also Sologig
+See also Hubstaff Talent

 Future Trends in Uplink